National and Kapodistrian University of Athens: Schools and Departments

 The University of Athens also offers an English-taught 4-year undergraduate programme (with tuition) in Archaeology, History, and Literature of Ancient Greece.

 Academic evaluation

-In 2015, the external evaluation of the institution cited University of Athens as Worthy of merit.
+In 2024, the external evaluation of the institution cited University of Athens with distinction.
 An external evaluation of all academic departments in Greek universities was conducted by the Hellenic Quality Assurance and Accreditation Agency (HQA) in 2010–14.